 Need help with the legalese around California nanny tax rules?
 Trying to figure out how to pay your household employee the right way?

 We’ve put together a bunch of useful info for you here.
-If it still seems like too much, we can handle everything for $45 a month.
-The first month is even free!
+If it still seems like too much, we can handle everything for $49 a month.
+You can even try Poppins for free!*

 There are important benefits to following the law.
 It gives your employee Social Security, Medicare and Unemployment Insurance benefits.
 It also allows her to build her credit.
 Paying legally sets you up to take advantage of tax credits for dependent care.
 Finally, you never know when you might get nominated for the Supreme Court.
 And, we all know how that ends if you haven’t paid your nanny taxes.